The founding and evolution of the EU

 Map of the economic and monetary union. © FDFA

 The Treaty of Maastricht also initiated an economic and monetary union (EMU).
 The euro was introduced as an accounting currency in 1999.
 From that date the European Central Bank operated a single monetary policy for the entire euro area.
 At the beginning of 2002 the euro was introduced as a cash currency and established itself – at least until the debt crisis of 2010 – as a strong and stable single currency.
-Today it is the official currency in all 'old' EU states except the United Kingdom, Denmark and Sweden.
+Today it is the official currency in all 'old' EU states except Denmark and Sweden.
 Of the member states that have joined since 2004, the first country to meet the necessary convergence criteria was Slovenia, which entered the euro area in 2007.
 Cyprus and Malta joined in 2008, followed by Slovakia in 2009, Estonia in 2011, Latvia in 2014, Lithuania in 2015 and Croatia in 2023.
 There are now 20 participating countries in the euro area.
 Within the framework of an intergovernmental 'fiscal pact' signed in March 2012, the 25 EU members committed themselves to strengthening budgetary discipline and introducing a debt brake.
 Only the United Kingdom and the Czech Republic have remained outside the pact.

 The Treaties of Nice and Amsterdam